cado-security/product-help/docs/cado-host/deploy.md

 ### Using Direct Download
-If you choose the **Direct Download** tab, select your OS, click **Download** and then follow the instructions to run Cado Host locally.
+If wish to download the Cado Host binary for manual deployment, select your OS, click **Download** and then follow the instructions to run Cado Host locally.

 ![Direct Download](/img/cado-direct-download.png)